hitzstuff/MMJ_User_Calculator/README.md

 How to use:
 ----------
 1. Download the 'MMJ User Calculator' folder to the desired location on your PC.
-2. Click on the icon labeled 'mmj_user_calculator - Shortcut'
+2. Double click on the file labeled 'create_shortcut.bat', which should then create a shortcut within the 'MMJ User Calculator' folder.
+3. Double click on the shortcut link labeled 'MMJ User Calculator - Shortcut'.
+Feel free to move this shortcut to the Desktop, or wherever you prefer.

 That's it!
 Nothing to it.